NabilRaiyan/Monster-rolodex/README.md

      - Start the development server
      - npm start

-<h5>Open your browser and go to http://localhost:3000 to view the Monster Rolodex.</h5>
+  5. Open your browser and go to http://localhost:3000 to view the Monster Rolodex.

 <h3>Screenshots</h3>